huaminghuangtw/Second-Brain/fleeting-notes/fleeting-notes.md

 * [Stanford study finds walking improves creativity | Stanford Report](https://news.stanford.edu/stories/2014/04/walking-vs-sitting-042414)
 * [Work.
 Walk 5 Minutes.
 Work. - The New York Times](https://www.nytimes.com/2016/12/28/well/move/work-walk-5-minutes-work.html)
 * The Boot Up Sequence
-* Spend 5-10 minutes decluttering your workspace at the end of each working day
-	* 滿懷感謝，把內心投射到工作空間，期待下一次再次啟動心流的時刻
-	* Keep your desk and workspace bare.
-Treat every object as an imposition upon your attention, because it is.
-A workspace is not a place for storing things.
-It is a place for accomplishing things.
 * The 20-20-20 rule: Every 20 minutes of screenwork, look at a spot 20 feet away for 20 seconds.
 This will reduce eye strain
 * [Astronomy Picture of the Day API | NASA Open Data Portal](https://data.nasa.gov/Space-Science/Astronomy-Picture-of-the-Day-API/ez2w-t8ua)
 * [JokeAPI - Documentation](https://sv443.net/jokeapi/v2/)